“Life shrinks or expands in proportion to one’s courage.”― Anaïs Nin

 e.
 A mindset of gratitude will give you latitude.
 A thankful mind is fertile ground for the seeds of your desires.
 Water them regularly with more thankful thoughts and their growth will astound you.
 They’ll blossom when chaos and uncertainty abounds.
 They’ll bear fruits in spite of stormy weather and pesky weeds.

 f.
 Use tools and resources to stay calm, focused and centered.
 It’s easy to become frazzled and overwhelmed as an entrepreneur.
 Courage retreats from this type of mindset.
-Use your favorite tools and valuable resources (yoga, meditation, hypnosis, exercise, a hobby, nap, dance, sing, read etc.) to nurture your courageous mindset.
+Use your favorite tools and valuable resources (yoga, meditation, hypnosis, exercise, a hob, nap, dance, sing, read etc.) to nurture your courageous mindset.

 g.
 There’s no way around it, you’ve got to do the work.
 Even if you aren’t feeling courageous or your confidence level is low, do your work.
 Courage and confidence will join you along the way.
 They’ll want to be on your success team because (from your action) they know you’ve got what it takes to be a successful.